By Steve Dudley

 I’ve been a birder for 35 years, and for over 20 of those years I twitched the length and breadth of Britain and enjoyed foreign birding trips around our wonderful planet.
 My increasing carbon footprint became a concern for me around 20 years ago to the point that 15 years ago I felt, as a conservationist and environmentalist, and in the absence of effective legislation and our government’s continued failure to meet agreed environmental targets, I had to do something myself.
 I could no longer consciously call myself either a conservationist or environmentalist while living the lifestyle I did.

 As a result my local birding intensified and, as my miles began to rack up again, I had a rethink and reduced my local birding.
 This I’ve done over the last 10 years to my home fenland area comprising my immediate fen (from which I can walk out on to from the house), adjacent fens and two main sites each around 10 miles from the house.
-That really did bring my birding mileage down to what I was comfortable with, with an overall reduction from >60,000 miles per annum to <5,000 miles.
+That really did bring my birding mileage down to what I was comfortable with, with an overall reduction from more than 60,000 miles per annum to less then 5,000 miles.

 I’m lucky to live in a productive birding area so the ‘localisation’ of my birding over the last 15 years hasn’t meant unexciting birding—far from it!
 The fens are teeming with birds year-round.
 My immediate arable fen still holds good numbers of declining species such as Corn Bunting, Yellowhammer and Grey Partridge.
 Hobby and Long-eared Owl breed locally on the wider fen and our garden list stands at 150 species and is the best site in the county for Tree Sparrow.
 Wetlands within 10 miles of the house hold breeding Crane, Bittern, Marsh Harrier, Black-tailed Godwit and Garganey; in winter they are wildfowl and wader havens; and during spring and autumn often turn up plenty of quality migrants.